 Fertility is big business: this year Marketdata Enterprise estimated the total to be at about $3.5 billion per year.
 So naturally, acupuncture is heavily marketed as a treatment for fertility issues.
-We have mixed feelings about this, because people who are struggling to conceive can be in a pretty vulnerable position, and are often very willing to make great sacrifices to bring life into this world.
+Acupuncture treatment at fertility clinics can cost hundreds of dollars.
+We have mixed feelings about this, because people who are struggling to conceive can be in a pretty vulnerable position, and are often very willing to make great sacrifices in order to have a baby.

 So we’ll be straight up: acupuncture is not a magical cure for infertility.
 There is no magical pill or failproof fertility intervention available.
 What acupuncture can do is help bring your body into balance, restoring a healthy state of being, which will make you more likely to conceive and hold a viable pregnancy.

 Different people have different needs, but generally when we’re using acupuncture to support fertility, treatment is necessary at least twice per week and ideally at three times per week.
 Our sliding scale makes regular acupuncture an option for more people.